vykt/elf64_dynamic_patcher/README.md

 It is now possible to alter the offset to call a different function of one's choice.
-This patcher is programmed to find every instance of a call to 'free()' and to replace it with a call to 'puts()'.
+This patcher is programmed to find every instance of a call to 'free()' and to replace it with a call to puts().
 This works well as both functions take identical parameters.

 Patching functions with different parameters automatically (rather than by hand with something like radare2) is beyond the scope of this program, or the time I have :p